Accelerated Aging Calculator

 - Pharmaceuticals (ICH Q1A stability testing)

-- Electronics (predicting component lifespan)
+- Electronics (forecasting component longevity)

 How It Works: The Arrhenius Equation

-The calculator uses the Arrhenius equation:
+It uses the Arrhenius equation:

-How to Use the Accelerated Aging Calculator
+How to Apply the Accelerated Aging Calculator

-Step 1: Enter Test Parameters
+Step 1: Input Test Parameters

-- Real-world temperature (°C): Typical storage conditions (e.g., 25°C for room temperature).
+- Actual ambient temperature (°C): Normal storage conditions (e.g., ambient temperature 25°C).

-- Accelerated temperature (°C): Elevated test temperature (e.g., 60°C).
+- Accelerated temperature (°C): Higher test temperature (e.g., 60°C).

 Step 2: Define Activation Energy

-- Activation energy (kJ/mol): A material-specific value (default = 80 kJ/mol).
+- Activation energy (kJ/mol): A material-dependent value (default = 80 kJ/mol).

 - *Low (50 kJ/mol):* Less sensitive to temperature (e.g., some metals).

-- *High (110 kJ/mol):* Highly temperature-sensitive materials.
+- *High (110 kJ/mol):* Temperature-sensitive materials.

 Step 3: Optional Q10 Factor